joyprakashk/ai-image-generator-app/README.md

 ## 📝 License

-This project is licensed under the [Apache License 2.0](LICENSE © 2025 Joyprakash Kalita).
+This project is licensed under the [Apache License 2.0] (LICENSE © 2025 Joyprakash Kalita).
 See the [LICENSE](LICENSE) file for details.